egos® – the legal

 short notice (knee-jerk) enforced 10 day’s leave for the London Olympics that

 raised my ire.
-After months of telling us to be prepared and plan ahead for
+After months of telling us to be prepared and plan ahead for travel issues they suddenly leaped on the

-Olympics to save money.’ |
+opportunity presented by the Olympics to save money.’ |

 Barclays Capital –